 - The Lower Hazard Substance designation eliminates the per chemical fee.
 Reporting and planning requirements for these chemicals are unchanged.

 To date, methylene chloride, formaldehyde, hexavalent chromium compounds, perchloroethylene (PCE), trichloroethylene (TCE), cadmium, and cadmium compounds have been designated as higher hazard substances.
 Persistent, bio-accumulative, and toxic (PBT) substances, which already have lower reporting thresholds, are also automatically designated as Higher Hazard Substances.
-In addition, as of August 2014, draft regulations are being prepared for designation of five additional substances as Higher Hazard Substances: cyanide compounds, dimethylformamide (DMF), hydrogen fluoride (HF), n-propyl bromide (nPB), and toluene diisocyanate (TDI).
-If final regulations are promulgated in 2014, these substances will be designated as Higher Hazard Substances effective January 1, 2015.
+In addition, as of December 2014, draft regulations have been prepared for designation of five additional substances as Higher Hazard Substances: cyanide compounds, dimethylformamide (DMF), hydrogen fluoride (HF), n-propyl bromide (nPB), and toluene diisocyanate (TDI).
+If final regulations are promulgated in 2015, these substances will be designated as Higher Hazard Substances effective January 1, 2016.